-All of the accounting bodies are putting technology at the front of their qualifications.
+- Technology – All of the accounting bodies are putting technology at the front of their qualifications.
 They realise that the students of today will be the leaders of tomorrow.
 Any companies who do not embrace new disruptive technologies will be left behind in the competitive business environment.
-As these new technologies are impacting the role of finance, you will need to understand how they could be embraced into the finance function of your company or the clients’.
+As these new technologies are impacting the role of finance, you’ll need to understand how they could be embraced into the finance function of your company or the clients’.
 Also, even if the new technology is not related to finance, the fact that they are often very expensive means the finance department will need to be involved in their decisions.

 - People – You’ll move from being the most junior person in your team to being in a more senior position.
 Here there may be others who are reporting to you and need to be supported by you.
 Your higher level of accountancy qualifications cover areas such as staff motivation and how to generate the right culture at a company to maximise performance.

 - Communication – The picture of an accountant sat behind a computer looking at spreadsheets can be a reality for some junior roles.
 However, the need for a qualified accountant to communicate increases hugely as they gain experience and move up the ladder.

 As your career develops, your role may well be still related to finance.
-During which, you will almost definitely need to help interpret information to people who are not financially trained.
-Your training in strategy, technology, leadership and HR may eventually build up to roles where you will be communicating with whole departments or groups of people.
+During which, you’ll almost definitely need to help interpret information to people who are not financially trained.
+Your training in strategy, technology, leadership and HR may eventually build up to roles where you’ll be communicating with whole departments or groups of people.
 This could be about the issues a company faces around changes to the business or trying to impart a company vision.
 This is true whether you are in industry or as a senior person in an accountancy firm in practice.

-Where can an accountancy career take me? – the sky’s the limit!
+Where can a career in accountancy take me?

 New job titles start becoming a reality as you progress upwards.
 These include financial controller, business partner, finance director, senior manager and partner.